Brian Kelly (chess player): Chess career

-As of September 2006 he is rated as the strongest native Irish chess player, although he placed behind others such as Alexander McDonnell on the all-time list.
+As of September 2006, he was rated as the strongest native Irish chess player, although he was placed behind others such as Alexander McDonnell on the all-time list.
 He has captained both the Methodist College Belfast and Cambridge University teams during his career.
 He holds the record for the highest score earned by an Irish player in the British Chess Championship.

 He is also a Go player, and has achieved the rank of second kyu whilst playing in the UK, making him one of the strongest Irish Go players.